Walking into Michael’s, who do I see but erstwhile cub reporter Jimmy Olson waiting for me.

 “Hot, hot, hot; you boys are on fire,” Flo yells at the end.

 Jack is shaking, unable to stop bouncing and thrusting.
-I pull him into the bathroom, pull down his pants, and suck his rock hard dick until he cums long and hard.
-He does me next.
-Of course, I last about 10 seconds.
+I pull him into the bathroom to calm him down.
+He lasts about 30 seconds.
 We’ll sell those undies for top dollar.

 Jack is still worked up.
 We split from Michael’s.
 In five minutes we’re upstairs in my tower room.
 It takes all night to be satisfied.
 No one says a thing the next day.
 Robby watches to see who is walking funny.
 Both of us fake massive butt ache, much to his shock.
 I fall asleep in English.
 ‘The Tempest’ has yet to inspire me.
 My life is too tempestuous.